Cobb County weather forecast for Sunday August 28

 Monday

-A 40 percent chance of showers and thunderstorms, mainly after 2 p.m.
+A chance of showers, with thunderstorms also possible after 3 p.m.
 Mostly sunny, with a high near 89.
-East wind 5 to 10 mph.
+East wind 5 to 10 mph, with gusts as high as 15 mph.
+Chance of precipitation is 30 percent.

 Monday Night

-A 30 percent chance of showers and thunderstorms before 8 p.m.
+A 30 percent chance of showers and thunderstorms, mainly before 8 p.m.
 Partly cloudy, with a low around 71.
-Southeast wind around 5 mph becoming calm in the evening.
+East wind around 5 mph becoming calm in the evening.

 Tuesday